ChristinaLK/swc-lessons/git/git-notes.md

 ###Syncing files

 Great, now we’ve set up a remote but we need to get them to talk to each other.
-Like they have each other’s number but now they need to be able to call each other.
+Like they have each other’s number or we've laid a telephone line but now they need to call each other.
 We do this with push/pull commands.
 To push your files to the “upstream” repository, just do:

 ~~~
 $git push upstream master
 ~~~

-> Project thing
+Edit the readme online.

 ~~~
 $git pull upstream master